What is an HO-3 insurance policy for homeowners?

 What does an HO-3 policy cover?

 Typically, HO-3 insurance policies contain six coverage types common among most homeowners insurance policy forms.
 For dwelling and other structures coverage, claims are paid at replacement cost value up to the policy’s limits — meaning depreciation is not a factor in your claims payout after a loss.
-Also, the amount of coverage for many types is based on a certain percentage of the dwelling coverage.
+The policy limits for several of the other coverage types included in an HO-3 policy are generally based on a certain percentage of the dwelling coverage.
 For example, if a dwelling is insured for $200,000, the other structures coverage is usually covered up to $20,000 or 10 percent of the dwelling coverage.

-The predetermined coverage amount can vary between insurance providers, and optional endorsements are available to increase the coverage limits.
+The predetermined coverage amount can vary between insurance providers, and endorsements may be available to increase the coverage limits if desired.
 Coverage types provided in an HO-3 policy are as follows:

 - Dwelling coverage: Dwelling coverage covers repairs for your home’s structure and any attached structures, like a porch or garage.
 Insurance agents can determine your home’s insurable value with the help of a replacement cost calculator when you set up your homeowners insurance policy.

-- Other structures coverage: Any detached structures, like detached garages, driveways, sheds and fences, are typically covered under other structures coverage.
-The typical coverage limit is 10 percent of the dwelling coverage, but you may be able to adjust your coverage depending on your insurance carrier.
+- Other structures coverage: Any detached structures like garages, driveways, sheds and fences are typically covered under other structures coverage.
+The typical policy limit is 10 percent of the dwelling coverage, but you may be able to adjust this amount depending on your insurance carrier.

-- Personal property coverage: Personal property coverage helps cover costs for your personal items, like clothing and furniture, damaged from covered perils.
-The coverage limit for personal property is usually between 50 and 70 percent of the dwelling coverage.
+- Personal property coverage: Personal property coverage helps cover damage to your personal items, such as clothing and furniture.
+The policy limit for personal property is usually between 50 and 70 percent of the dwelling coverage.

 - Liability coverage: Personal liability coverage provides financial protection if you or a household family member are found negligent for bodily injury or property damage caused to others.
 Most claims are due to losses incurred on the insured property, but there are situations where the liability coverage can extend past your home’s premises.

-- Medical payments coverage: Medical payments coverage will help pay for a guest’s medical expenses if they get injured at your home.
+- Guest medical payments coverage: Medical payments coverage will help pay for a guest’s medical expenses if they get injured at your home.
 The homeowner does not need to be negligent to utilize medical payments coverage.

-- Additional living expenses: Additional living expenses help pay for your hotel, food, laundry and parking expenses if a covered peril damages your home and you have to relocate temporarily.
-The limit for this coverage is usually between 20-30 percent.
+- Additional living expenses: Additional living expenses help pay for your hotel, food, laundry and other expenses if a covered peril damages your home and you have to temporarily relocate.
+The limit for this coverage is usually between 20 to 30 percent.

-Remember that HO-3 insurance covers your personal property on a named-perils basis, which means your personal items are only covered from a list of specific perils that are written in your policy.
-There are typically 16 named perils, which include these more-common perils:
+Remember that HO-3 insurance covers your personal property, or your home’s contents, on a named-perils basis.
+That means your personal items are only covered if the loss stems from specific perils that are listed in your policy.
+There are typically 16 named perils.
+The following are the most common:

 - Fire